Polaznik

 In Slavic traditions, a Polaznik is the first guest (sometimes called the "divine guest") who comes to a house at Christmas or on some holiday between St. Demetrius day and Epiphany to bring luck, prosperity, health, and wealth for the coming year.
 Less frequently, the role of the polaznik is taken over by an animal, which is brought into the house, which is also supposed to bring luck.
 The ritual is known mainly to Ukrainians, Poles, Slovaks, Slovenes, Serbs, Croats, and Bulgarians.
 It is believed that the polaznik is a messenger of the ancestors, which connects the world of the living and the dead.

 Regional customs

 Poland

-In Poland, polaznik visited homes and gave residents green twigs decorated with tissue paper, called podłaźniczka.
+In Poland, polaznik visited homes and gave residents green twigs decorated with colored paper cutouts (wycinanki), called podłaźniczka.
 Podlaznik also wished the residents well.
 This bypass custom was called połazy or podłazy.
 In Cieszyn Silesia second day of holidays is called podłazy.
 In southern Poland polaznik used to come on St. Stephen's Day.
 Priests often forbade podłazy during Christmas.
-Men who came to visit relatives and neighbors sprinkled oats on the house and all those present, wishing them.
+Men who came to visit relatives and neighbors sprinkled oats on the house and all those present.